SDRausty/sdrausty.github.io/index.md

 Did you wanna root my device to getta my BITCOINS, my Tesla autodrive?
 @Grimler91 BITTCOINS+literature?
 You know, latex is elastic.
 Read my work through your Termuxed latex *.deb?
 I think not @Grimler91.
 Neo-Oli the Swiss banker, can you please confirm?
-Or are you hiding in the Alpine Mountains with other people's bitcoins?
+Or are you and your team hiding in the Alpine Mountains with other people's bitcoins?

 You didn't like the timings, did you?
 I did not like them at all.
 Why is Termux slower?
 Degustamos rooted bitcoins?